carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 train_y = pd.read_csv(path, header=None).to_numpy()
 ```

+We can then load the data transformer and the machine learning model that were registered as AzureML models.

 ``` python
 # Load the data_transformer from the model store.
 data_transformer_path = Model(workspace, 'data_transformer').download(exist_ok = True)